BifrostTitan/Phone-Communication-Hub/README.md

 Vonage webhooks to redirect callers/texters to other employees

-Voice mail recording for when no associates are online to take a call
+Voice mail recording when no associates are online to take a call

 --Needs finishing--
 Phone audio and employee mic streaming completely implemented.
 Raw integration is in there but not functioning correctly